kudobuilder/kudo/docs/developing-operators.md

 Plans orchestrate tasks through `phases` and `steps`.

-Each Plan is a tree with a fixed three-level hierarchy of the plan itself, its phases, and then steps within those phases.
-The choice of three levels was arbitrarily chosen as “enough levels for anybody”.
+Each Plan is a tree with a fixed three-level hierarchy of the plan itself, its phases (named collection of steps), and then steps within those phases.
 This three-level hierarchy can look as follows:

 ```text
 Plan foo